-The Almond Alliance is actively communicating with county ag commissioners, CDFA and USDA officials through this process and are actively pursuing a Secretarial Disaster Declaration.
+The Almond Alliance is actively communicating with county ag commissioners, CDFA and USDA officials through this process and are actively pursuing state & federal disaster response and assistance.
 Should this occur, the Almond Alliance will provide additional information regarding assistance programs and processes.